Referrals Dried Up: How to Restart the System

 Happy clients who could refer: 20 clients

-Times you asked specifically for referral: 0
+Times you asked specifically for a referral: 0

 Times you asked “know anyone?”: 20